Pangolins need stricter protection in Ghana

 He explains that they provide the earth with all-natural pest control and are fantastic tenders of soil.

-Referencing Emeritus Professor E O Wilson, he quotes “...
-Every species is a masterpiece who destroy or diminish biodiversity…”
+Referencing Emeritus Professor E. O. Wilson, he quotes, “Look closely at nature.
+Every species is a masterpiece, exquisitely adapted to the particular environment in which it has survived.
+Who are we to destroy or even diminish biodiversity?”.

 The vulnerability of Pangolins in Ghana